 I am asked this on a regular basis and my answer is always the same.
-As many as you can afford to.
+As many as you of the BIG4 you can afford to.
 Why is this?

 Taking a single DNA test with one company will leave many family connections unfound.
 The truth is that we don’t know what company our relatives on either side may have tested with.
 I’ve found connections using this method that would never have been found otherwise.
-And in the case just discussed this was crucial.
+And in my own case this was crucial.

 There are 4 large companies that I highly recommend.
 These companies offer substantial discounts if you have time to wait.
 These discounts take place around holidays – so it is important to watch for them.

 Perhaps one of the largest databases available.
 Due to their ample advertising for ethnicity results many people from curiosity submit their DNA sample to find their ethnic composition.
-Problem is once these people learn their ethnicity, they abandon Ancestry never to return.
+Problem is once these people learn their ethnicity, they abandon Ancestry never to return and thus you may have several cousin queries that go unanswered.
 However, Ancestry is extremely useful and comes highly recommended.

 The base price is $99.
 This goes on sale for $79 and sometimes $59 based on holidays.

-17. This will upload your Ancestry results for MyHeritage to digest.
-This can take a few days (or weeks).
-Keep checking your free acccount for new information.
+- This will upload your Ancestry results for MyHeritage to digest.
+This will take a few days.
+You’ll be notified when results are ready.

 23andMe offers a couple options, one with health features added in. $99 for the base DNA package.